St Michael's Church, Cockerham

-St Michael's Church is located to the southwest of the English village of Cockerham, Lancashire.
+St Michael & All Angels Church is located to the southwest of the English village of Cockerham, Lancashire.
 It is an active Anglican parish church in the deanery of Lancaster, the archdeaconry of Lancaster and Morecambe, and the diocese of Blackburn.
 Its benefice is combined with those of Christ Church, Glasson, and St Luke, Winmarleigh.
 The church is recorded in the National Heritage List for England as a designated Grade II* listed building.